christopherzc/christopherzc.github.io/_pages/publications.md

 ---

 {% if site.author.googlescholar %}
-  <div class="wordwrap">(Work in Progress) All of my work that I have made some significant research contribution towards and has been published in some venue are listed here.
+  <div class="wordwrap">All of my work that I have made some significant research contribution towards are listed here.
 You can find a comprehensive list of my work on <a href="{{https://scholar.google.com/citations?user=uGTn8fUAAAAJ&hl=en}}">my Google Scholar profile</a>. </div>
 {% endif %}

 {% include base_path %}